tonydavis629/HAUCS/readme.md

 ## Sensor software

-Code controlling the various sensors on the HAUCS drones are included in `payload software`, `topside software`, and `basestation software`.
+Code controlling the various sensors on the HAUCS drones are included in `payload`, `topside`, and `basestation`.

 ## Android

 Firebase is used as the cloud platform for managing the pond data.
-Code for the Firebase instance and its Android application are found in `Android_app`.
+Code for the Firebase instance and its Android application are found in `mobile_app`.

 ## References